|

 you don't know; write what you dream about, what you long to know; write your

 passion.
-We write for the same reason we read, to get new experience, new
+We write for the same reason we read, to get new experiences, new

 understandings, new ways to look at the world.
 If you're worried you don't know